 The Target Risk Portfolios are rebalanced when the Portfolios fall outside of their strategic targets by more than one percent (1%).
-The Program Manager monitors and rebalances the underlying asset allocation of the Target Risk Portfolios on a monthly basis within CollegeBound 529.
-The Program Manager rebalances the Target Risk Portfolios when the Portfolios fall outside the strategic targets by more than one percentage point.

 The CollegeBound Saver Target Risk Portfolios are invested in multi-asset mutual funds, where the Investment Manager is responsible for rebalancing the Portfolios.